louis00650/ActiveDirectory-Lab-ITSupport/README.md

 ![image alt](https://github.com/louis00650/ActiveDirectory-Lab-ITSupport/blob/a172d3c5b20eb9daa6948085cd1686df79cfa1c3/BerryShareDrive.png)
 A client-side "Proof of Concept."
 This view from a user workstation confirms that the Mapped Drive is visible and that the user can only see and access the specific folders permitted by their group memberships.Access-based enumeration enabled to hide the folders that the user had no permission.

+## What I Learned ?
+- How to design OU structure
+- How to apply GPOs safely
+- How NTFS inheritance works
+- How roaming profiles behave
+- How to secure file share